icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements

-- Lunacy to Reaper interaction format changed
+- Improved Lunacy to Reaper interaction format
-- Now you can change object size symmetrically with Alt key pressed
+- Improved object size manipulation.
+Now, you can change an object size symmetrically with Alt key pressed
-- Resize thumbs visibility changed depending on selection bounds size and viewport zoom
+- Improved thumbs visibility.
+Now, resize thumbs visibility changed depending on selection bounds size and viewport zoom
-- Now it's possible to change styles and type text at the same time
+- Improved text editing functionality.
+Now it's possible to change styles and type text at the same time
-- 0.5 px snapping step for vertices in shape editing is reached
+- Improved the precision in shape editing.
+A snapping step in the amount of 0.5 px for vertices in shape editing is reached

 ## 3.10